sewerynmi/aggregating-logs-with-elk-stack-express-mongo-app/Readme.md

-# Logging Express+MonggoDB API logs with ELK stack
+# Aggregating Express + MonggoDB app logs with ELK stack

 Aggregating all logs from Express app and Mongo DB with Kibana